yicizhong98/yicizhong98.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.phys.s.u-tokyo.ac.jp/en/'>University of Tokyo</a>.
-7-3-1 Hongo Bunkyo-Ku 113-0033 Japan; currently visiting <a href='https://web.astro.princeton.edu/'>Princeton University</a>.
+subtitle: Ph.D student at <a href='https://www.phys.s.u-tokyo.ac.jp/en/'>The University of Tokyo</a>, currently visiting <a href='https://web.astro.princeton.edu/'>Princeton University</a>.
 Department of Astrophysical Sciences, 4 Ivy Lane, Princeton University

 profile:
   align: right